 Dr. Sullivan's mathematical interests focus mainly on mathematical modeling with oridinary and partial differential equations.
 His Ph.D. research involved the modeling of fluids in porous media using hybrid mixture theory, continuum mechanics, and numerical methods for nonlinear partial differential equations.
 He is also interested in innovative mathematical pedagogy and practices.
 In his free time, he enjoys hiking, biking, rock and ice climbing, kayaking, fishing, and generally being outdoors.

 email: esullivan (at) carroll (dot) edu

 At Carroll we require each senior math major to complete a project or thesis.
 The following are current and past projects and theses directed by Dr. Sullivan.

 Mathematics belongs to human kind.
 The development of Calculus, in particular, is one of the crowning achievements of science and has been studied since the 1600s.
 Since Calculus is so well studied and is so incredibly fundamental to the mathematical sciences it makes little sense to charge students hundreds of dollars for a textbook.
 In an effort to make Calculus textbooks more accessible to our students we are using a free open source Calculus textbook.
 The text began as an open source project by Professor Matt Boelkins out of Grand Valley State University (here).
 Since fall of 2014, the Carroll math department has began supplementing Dr. Boelkins' text for their purposes.
 The goals of Carroll's Active Calculus text are to

-We couldn't be more pleased to use this text for MA121 (differential calculus), MA122 (integral calculus), MA131 (single variable calculus), MA233 (multi-variable calculus (coming fall 2015)), and MA141 (introduction to mathematical modeling).
+We couldn't be more pleased to use this text for MA121 (differential calculus), MA122 (integral calculus), MA131 (single variable calculus), MA233 (multi-variable calculus (beta testing fall 2015)), and MA141 (introduction to mathematical modeling).
 To view the book and other associated resources, go here.